NG-NEST/ng-nest/lib/ng-nest/ui/inner/docs/readme.en_US.md

 ---
-label: '内部'
+label: 'Inner'
 hidden: true
 ---

-# 内部 Inner
+# Inner

-定义内容中的样式。
+Define the style in the content.

 ## API